Ontario and Canada Legal Rights Explained

 (i) Pain and Suffering Damages and Expense Awards

-Monies received as compensation for personal injury or death to a member of the benefit unit, as set out below, are exempt to an aggregate maximum of $25,000 [Reg s.39(1)12,12.1,12.2,(3)].
+Monies received as compensation for personal injury or death to a member of the benefit unit, as set out below, are exempt to an aggregate maximum of $50,000 [Reg s.39(1)12,12.1,12.2,(3)].
 These amounts are:

-• "compensation for pain and suffering or expenses incurred or to be incurred as a result of an injury to or the death of a member of the benefit unit" from "tort" personal injury claims such as auto accidents, slips and falls, assaults, etc;
+• "compensation for pain and suffering or expenses incurred or to be incurred as a result of an injury to or the death of a member of the benefit unit" from 'tort' personal injury claims such as auto accidents, slips and falls, assaults, etc;

 • non-economic loss (NEL) awards under the (former) Worker's Compensation Act and the Workplace Safety and Insurance Act, 1997 (these are lump sum awards which are similar in nature to pain and suffering awards) for workplace accidents.

-Following on the case of Director, ODSP v Passaro (Div Ct, 2010), these provisions were amended to clarify that "non-earner benefits" (NEBs), granted under the motor vehicle accident provisions of the Insurance Act (specifically under the Statutory Accidents Benefits Schedule, or SABS), did not fall within the meaning of "pain and suffering", and as such did not fit within this $25,000 asset exemption [Reg 39(4)].
+Following on the case of Director, ODSP v Passaro (Div Ct, 2010), these provisions were amended to clarify that "non-earner benefits" (NEBs), granted under the motor vehicle accident provisions of the Insurance Act (specifically under the Statutory Accidents Benefits Schedule, or 'SABS'), do not fall within the meaning of "pain and suffering", and as such do not fit within this $25,000 asset exemption [Reg 39(4)].
 The net result is that any funds held from NEB awards are fully chargeable for asset purposes.
 This rule applies to past NEB (or NEB-like) awards made under their various manifestations through the following sequential SABS provisions:

 • s.13(1-3,7,8) of Reg 672/90 (accidents before 01 Jan 1994);